gavinlyonsrepo/TM1638plus/README.md

 |    3   |    2   |    LED red   |
 |    1   |    1   |    LED on   |

-SetLEDS: When you pass call the setLEDs method you can pass a word pattern where upper byte is turns on LEDS green and lower byte is red leds.
+SetLEDs: When you pass call the setLEDs function you can pass a word pattern where upper byte is turns LEDs green and lower byte turns LEDs red.
 Model one ignores lower byte always set to 0x00.

 1. Model 3 setLEDs(word) = 0xGGRR
 3. Model 1 setLEDs(word) = 0xRR00

 For more detailed information on functions see commented headers in header file(.h).